josephkwok001/tp/docs/UserGuide.md

    - `list` : Lists all contacts.

-    * `add n/Edward Lim p/98765432 e/edwardl@gmail.com a/John street, block 123, #01-01` : Adds a client named `Edward Lim` to Estate Search.
+    * `add n/Edward Lim p/98765432 e/edwardl@gmail.com a/John street, block 123, #01-01` : Adds a client named `Edward Lim` to EstateSearch.

     * `delete 3` : Deletes the 3rd client shown in the current list.

-    * `clear` : Deletes all clients.
+    * `clear` : Deletes all clients and properties

    - `exit` : Exits the app.